Visitor Information and FAQs

 Vehicles on the beach?

 - Personal Vehicles ARE NOT allowed on the beaches of Florida’s Space Coast.
+You can face large fines and possible criminal charges for driving on the beaches here.

 When is Sea Turtle Season?